lincc-frameworks/MWGaia-DN_Introductory_School/README.md

 git clone https://github.com/lincc-frameworks/MWGaia-DN_Introductory_School
 ```

 5. Open the notebooks with the "MWGaia-DN School" kernel.
+If next to the kernel name there is a label saying "Not Trusted", click it and "Trust" the notebook.
 Running, especially the first cells, should take a minute.
 Feel free to run it before the demo starts if you want to follow along.
 6. Work through the notebooks and have fun.
 7. Shutdown each notebook after you're done to use less memory.